sylwiavargas/schedules/mod1-lectures/04-one-to-many/readme.md

 - What does Single Source of Truth mean?
 - What is a model?
 Domain?
 Domain model?
 - What is the relationship between a class and an instance?

+### Homework
+- Create all the remaining deliverables that we did not cover in the lecture
+- `Tweet.all_tweet_messages` -- returns an array of messages only (please use an appropriate enumerable method)
+- `Tweet.longest_tweets` -- returns an array of three longest tweets
+- `User.most_tweets` returns the instance of the user who has made the most tweets
+- `User#tweet_messages_only` -- returns an array of messages only (please use an association method and an appropriate enumerable method)